Afsaumutoniwase/FarmSmart/README.md

 # FarmSmart

 **Empowering Farmers with Sustainable Hydroponic Solutions**

-FarmSmart (made by Afsa Umutoniwase) is a transformative platform designed to revolutionize agriculture in Africa through the adoption of cutting-edge hydroponic farming technologies.
-Our mission is to empower smallholder farmers by providing them with tools, insights, and resources to increase productivity, conserve water, and overcome challenges like limited arable land and unpredictable weather conditions.
+FarmSmart (made by Afsa Umutoniwase)is a platform dedicated to revolutionizing agriculture in Africa by providing smallholder farmers with innovative hydroponic farming solutions.
+By leveraging cutting-edge technology, we aim to enhance sustainability, optimize resource use, and improve livelihoods.

 ---